milkcoke/milkcoke.github.io/_posts/2022-08-16-Priamry_vs_Secondary_key.md

 This is used in non-clustered index. \
 Have an additional outside index as B-Tree.
 It's not in table.

 > ⚠️ Postgres doesn't have primary index.
 All indexes are secondary index.
+(Non-clustered index)

 ## Non-Clustered Index